DOUG1900/yaoliyi.github.io/_pages/about.md

 # 📖 Educations
-- *2023.01 - 2024.05 (now)*, Master of Computer Science, University of Southern California, Los Angeles, CA.
+- *2023.01 - now*, Master of Computer Science, University of Southern California, Los Angeles, CA.
 - *2018.09 - 2022.06*, Bachelor of Engineering in Computer Science and Technology, Sichuan University, Chengdu, China.